 Save your scissors with this essential tool.
 A wire cutter makes it easy to snip wire for crafts, electrical repairs, and other household projects.

 You'll probably need to mark a drill hole or record a measurement.
-Have pencils handy and write on post-it notes or bits of blue painter's tape if you don't want to write on the wall.
+Have pencils handy and write on Post-it notes or bits of blue painter's tape if you don't want to write on the wall.

 Blue Painter's Tape

 Even professional painters use this tape to mask off areas they don't want to paint.
 It's available in several widths and looks like plain masking tape.
-But this special tape is blue and can be removed from most surfaces without damage.
+However, this special tape is blue and can be removed from most surfaces without damage.
 You can use it for other household jobs besides painting.
 Mark stud locations with a small square when hanging a picture or installing molding.
 Tape off the edges of a door frame when painting a wall, or tape down runners of heavy kraft paper to protect floors from dirt and scratches when moving.

 You may feel this is a luxury, but there are nearly endless uses for this handy tool.
 The obvious use is drilling pilot holes for nails and screws, but you can also insert screwdriver bits to help insert or remove screws.